 Does it sound Wild Wild West-ish?
 Does it seem like it’s easy for you to get scammed or confused by a market you’re not used to?
-Does the lack of an MLS make getting what you truly want, a mushroom risotto, an incredibly arduous and depressing task?
+Does the lack of an established fully functional and universal MLS make getting what you truly want, a mushroom risotto, an incredibly arduous and depressing task?

 Trust me, I understand your pain and I am here to help you.
 Find a good buyer’s agent, and your problems are solved.
 They will know the landscape and have the contacts to find exactly what you are looking for.